chili-chips-ba/openCologne/8.StressTest/README.md

 ## 8-input logic -- experimental

-Furthermore, combining the two independent L2T4 blocks with one more LUT2, we get an 8-input LUT tree, for a total number of 12+12+4=28 configuration bits bringing the possibility of implementing 4096<sup>2</sup> logic functions.
-It's no good for real, 8-input independent variable logic functions, considering the cons of not being able to realize non-decomposable functions, which amplify in this case.
+Furthermore, combining the two independent L2T4 blocks with one more LUT2, we get an 8-input LUT tree.
+Our [analysis](https://github.com/chili-chips-ba/openCologne/tree/main/8.StressTest/6.sw_analysis) yielded **671848/2<sup>256<sup>** distinct functions of 8-inputs feasible to implement in this structure.
+We see that it's no good for real, 8-input independent variable logic functions, considering the cons of not being able to realize non-decomposable functions, which amplify in this case.

 This feature is still experimental, as the synthesis and PnR tools are not yet suited to accomodate this primitive, as discussed [here](https://github.com/chili-chips-ba/openCologne/issues/28).